49 Molecular Mechanisms of Memory: Hippocampus

 The voltage change needed to open the NMDA receptor is usually a result of AMPA receptor activation.
 Released glutamate binds to both AMPA and NMDA receptors, and sodium influx occurs through open AMPA channels, which depolarizes the cell enough to expel the magnesium ion and allow ion flow through the NMDA receptors.

-Images showing the movement of ions through AMPA and NMDA receptors.
-Details in caption and text.
+The movement of ions through AMPA and NMDA receptors.

 Figure 49.5.
 AMPA and NMDA.
 (A) When below the voltage threshold, glutamate binds to AMPA receptors, causing the ionotropic receptor to open and allow passage of both sodium and potassium.
 The movement of sodium into the cell dominates, indicated by the bold arrow.
 However, the binding of glutamate to the NMDA receptor does not allow the movement of ions across the membrane due to a magnesium ion blocking the pore of the channel.
 (B) When the membrane is depolarized above the threshold voltage of the NMDA receptor, the magnesium ion is expelled from the pore of the channel, allowing movement of calcium, sodium, and potassium through the NMDA channel.
 The movement of calcium and sodium into the cell dominates, indicated by the bold arrows.